FIR (2022 film)

-FIR: Faizal Ibrahim Raiz is a 2022 Indian Tamil-language crime thriller film written and directed by Manu Anand in his directorial debut and produced by Vishnu Vishal, Shubhra and Aryan Ramesh under the banner of VV Studioz.
+FIR: Faizal Ibrahim Raiz is a 2022 Indian Tamil-language action thriller film written and directed by Manu Anand in his directorial debut and produced by Vishnu Vishal, Shubhra and Aryan Ramesh under the banner of Vishnu Vishal Studioz.
 The film features Vishnu Vishal, Gautham Vasudev Menon, Manjima Mohan, Reba Monica John, Raiza Wilson and Gaurav Narayanan.

 The music is composed by Ashwath and editing by Prasanna GK.
-The film was released theatrically on 11 February 2022, where it received positive reviews from critics and became an critical and commercial success.
+The film was released theatrically on 11 February 2022, where it received positive reviews from critics and became a critical and commercial success.

 Plot

 Irfan Ahmed, an IIT Madras gold medalist based in Triplicane, Chennai, lives with his friends and mother, Praveena Begum, a Sub-Inspector of Police.
 He is in a relationship with Archana Krishnamoorthy, who is doing her Ph.D. in Delhi, and also befriends a junior lawyer, Prathana Raman.
 Irfan unsuccessfully attends job interviews, while working part-time with a perfume factory.
 Tired of being questioned on his religious beliefs during interviews, Irfan decides to join a full-time perfume business, which is headed by Perumal and his son, Karthikeyan.
 He visits various locations in the country to shop for chemicals.
 On his way back from Hyderabad, Irfan loses his cellphone.

 Frustrated that he might miss his flight to Chennai, Irfan mistakenly threatens the airport officials that he will bomb Hyderabad, which leads to his arrest, but is released and reaches Chennai.
 Later, a bomb explodes at the same airport, killing many people.
 The next day, Irfan's phone is found at the bomb blast site, and Irfan is arrested, yet again.
 He is detained under the orders of NIA advisor, Ajay Dewan.
 He is interrogated by NIA officer, Anisha Qureshi, and low-ranking police officer, Gunashekhar.
-Irfan is believed to be the most wanted terrorist, dubbed Abu Bakr Abdullah.
+Irfan is believed to be the most wanted terrorist, dubbed Abu Bakkar Abdullah.
 As a result, he is branded as a terrorist and portrayed as the evil incarnate by the media, and undergoes torture under police custody.

 Feeling sorry for Irfan, Prathana decides to represent him and brings Praveena Begum to see him.
 However, they are denied to visit Irfan.
 Being an asthmatic patient, Praveena collapses from an attack, due to the humiliation stemming from the public prosecution.
 Irfan is granted to visit his mother in the hospital, under extreme surveillance of the police.
 However, he escapes from police custody and finds that Praveena Begum has died, leaving Irfan devastated and escaping from the hospital, where he is met by Dr. Zazi's son Riyaz, who convinces and motivates Irfan to create a sarin gas, to pull off a terrorist attack.
 Irfan does so, which is eventually tested on Dr. Zazi, when he visits the factory and is shocked to see what was going on.